 Useful tip: don’t seat to close to the cupboard, if there’s something he hates more than someone asking for different dishes, that’s you making him pass through a narrow space to take the menus.

 BELEM & PASTEL DE BELEM

-You can’t miss one of the most important neighborhood of Lisbon: Belem.
+You can’t miss one of the most important neighborhoods of Lisbon: Belem.
 The area is full of national monuments, museums, public parks, and grand buildings.
-The Monument to the Discoveries is a tribute to the Portuguese Age of Discovery of the 15th and 16th centuryes.
+The Monument to the Discoveries is a tribute to the Portuguese Age of Discovery of the 15th and 16th centuries.